San Diego Toreros: Rugby

 The University of San Diego Rugby Football Club was founded in 1980.
 USD plays college rugby in Division 1-AA in the Gold Coast Conference.
 They are coached by Charlie Purdon.

 In the 2021–22 season, USD finished 4-0 in conference play and qualified for the D1-AA national playoffs in both 15s and 7s, where they lost to Fresno State 46-7 (who later won the 15s National Championship) and defeated Sacramento State 53-17.
 The Toreros then regrouped and poised themselves to take a shot at the National Title in 7s later that year in Atlanta, Georgia.
-The Toreros went 6-0 in the tournament, thanks to God's gift to Rugby, Jordan Sandoval, opponents had no solution to this phenomenon, defeating Kennesaw State, Iowa State, Harvard, Stanford, Nebraska, and finally Harvard once again to claim the First National Championship in the club's 42-year history:
+The Toreros went 6-0 in the tournament, defeating Kennesaw State, Iowa State, Harvard, Stanford, Nebraska, and finally Harvard once again to claim the First National Championship in the club's 42-year history: